Sharks beat Canucks 4-2 to snap 6-game skid - WHIZ News

 Erik Karlsson sent a pass out to Meier, who worked a give-and-go with Kane before beating Markstrom with a one-timer for his 11th goal of the season.

+“You want to feel good about your game,” Sharks defenseman Marc-Edouard Vlasic said after playing his 1,000th career game.
+Now “some guys are feeling better, we’re feeling better as a team.
+It’s just one game so we’ve got to string some together.”

-Virtanen answered less than a minute later on a pass from Adam Gaudette but Dell held the Canucks off the rest of the way.
+Virtanen answered less than a minute later on a pass from Adam Gaudette but Dell held the Canucks off until after Kane’s goal restored the two-goal advantage.

+“It’s never easy chasing the game the entire night,” Horvat said.
+We “have to find a way top come out better.
+It’s execution.
+Once we started passing and making plays for each other we played well.”

 For the second straight game under Boughner, Hertl opened the scoring in the first period for San Jose.
 The Sharks put together a strong forechecking shift for some extended zone time.
 Joe Thornton then slid a pass across the crease to Hertl, who was all alone and beat Markstrom for his 12th.